Amid all the talk of music streaming

 , the continued plummeting of CD sales hasn’t been getting a lot of attention in recent years.
 According to the Recording Industry Association of America

-(RIAA), CD album sales in the United States have dropped by 90 percent since peaking in 2000 and are currently at their lowest level since 1987 (when Michael Jackson's Bad and the Dirty Dancing soundtrack topped the Billboard charts).
+(RIAA), CD album sales in the United States have dropped by 94 percent since peaking in 2000 and are currently at their lowest level since 1986, when Whitney Houston's self-titled debut album topped the Billboard charts.